GPS Tracking System Laws

 3. Water-Resistant or Waterproof Casing

 These features are important because they allow law enforcement agencies to quickly place the GPS tracker upon the vehicle without having to enter the vehicle.
 The tracking system can be magnetically mounted underneath the vehicle to the frame and acquire GPS signals that are reflected off the ground.
-The vehicle can then be monitored from a remote location via the Internet (Real-time GPS tracking systems), or authorities can remove the GPS tracker and view everywhere the vehicle has been (Passive GPS tracking systems).
+The vehicle can then be monitored from a remote location via the Internet (Real-time GPS devices), or authorities can remove the GPS tracker and view everywhere the vehicle has been (Passive GPS systems).

-When it comes to guidelines for the use of GPS tracking systems by law enforcement the laws vary from state-to-state.
+When it comes to guidelines for the use of GPS technology by law enforcement the laws vary from state-to-state.
 For example, in Wisconsin the state’s Supreme Court said that Wisconsin police departments do not need to acquire a warrant before placing a GPS tracker onto a suspect’s vehicle.
 Since many vehicle tracking devices are being placed outside of the vehicle and the roadways are considered public property, the state Supreme Court felt there was no reason for the police to obtain a warrant.
 However, the New York State Supreme Court had a differing opinion on the hot issue topic.
 In a 4-3 vote the New York State Supreme Court stated that law enforcement agencies must obtain a warrant if they were to use GPS tracking system technology on a suspect’s vehicle.